The Silesian Library is a regional public library with a scientific status and takes into account:

 The Silesian Library’s collection comprises of documents belonging to all branches of knowledge, particularly law, economy, social sciences, humanities and Silesiaca, i.e. regional materials concerning the present and the past of Silesia and Dąbrowa Basin, with the consideration for any administrative changes in the history of the area.

-The Library has in its possessions approximately 2 500 000 volumes, among them:
+The Library has in its possessions above 2 500 000 volumes, among them:

 - printed materials (monographs, brochures, periodicals),

 - manuscripts and typescripts,